 Chateau Cantelys Vineyards, Terroir, Grapes, Winemaking

 For the red wine grapes, on average, the vines are 21 years of age.
 The terroir is mostly gravel with some clay in the soil.
 To produce the red wine of Chateau Cantelys, the grapes are whole berry fermented in large, oak vats and aged in 25% new, French oak barrels.
-On average close to 850 cases are produced each year of Chateau Cantelys rouge.
+On average, the production is close to 6,000 cases produced here each year of Chateau Cantelys rouge.

 In fact, the wine is made at Chateau Smith Haut Lafitte.
 To make the white Bordeaux wine of Chateau Cantelys, vinification takes place in 50% new, French oak barrels.
 There is no skin contact or malolactic fermentation.

 The wine is aged on its lees with stirring in the same 50% new, French oak barrels before bottling 10 months later.
-On average, close to 300 case of wine are produced each vintage of Chateau Cantelys Blanc.
+On average, close to 2,000 cases of wine are produced each vintage of Chateau Cantelys Blanc.

 When to Drink Chateau Cantelys, Anticipated Maturity, Decanting Time

 Chateau Cantelys can be enjoyed on the young side with decanting.
 Young vintages can be decanted for an average of 1 hour or so, give or take.
 This allows the wine to soften and open its perfume.
 Older vintages might need very little decanting, just enough to remove the sediment.

 Chateau Cantelys is usually better with at least 2-4 years of bottle age.
 Of course, that can vary slightly, depending on the vintage character.
 Chateau Cantelys offers its best drinking and should reach peak maturity between 4-9 years of age after the vintage.